Salt & Wind Travel

 What Is Naples Italy Known For?

-Traditional Naples Italy foods are fried, focused on fish, made quickly, and easy to transport.
+Traditional Naples Italy foods are fried, focused on fish, made quickly, and easily transported.
 The city is also the home of the original “surf and turf.”
 That’s because its seaside location means top-quality seafood can be found there.
-But also the lush countryside outside Naples is the perfect place to pasture buffalo and cows.
+But also, the lush countryside outside Naples is the perfect place to pasture buffalo and cows.

-Naples and Campania are also two of the best places to experience “Slow Food.”
-To be clear, Slow Food is not a type of food, but a grassroots organization that started in Northern Italy in 1986.
-Their aim is to preserve the traditional foods and customs of a geographic area and today it’s a way of life in Italy.
+Naples and Campania are two of the best places to experience “Slow Food.”
+To be clear, Slow Food is not a type of food but a grassroots organization that started in Northern Italy in 1986.
+They aim to preserve the traditional foods and customs of a geographic area, and today, it’s a way of life in Italy.

 Ten Must-Try Naples Italy Foods